ARE YOU EXPERIENCING SEXUAL HARASSMENT AT WORK? CALL OUT ATTORNEYS TODAY

 The Simplest Way to Handle Sexual Harassment

-If a co-worker has pestered you for a date and will not accept no for an answer, if someone has a habit of making lewd gestures or sexually charged jokes and remarks, the easiest way to get them to stop may be to confront them directly.
+Suppose a co-worker has pestered you for a date and will not accept no for an answer, or someone has a habit of making lewd gestures or sexually charged jokes and remarks.
+The easiest way to get them to stop may be to confront them directly.
 Many men who sexually harass women at work do so because none of their victims have ever stood up to them.
 They do it because they have always gotten away with it.
 In most instances, a serious rebuke is enough to stop the inappropriate and illegal behavior.
 Your response need not be public.
 Pulling the harasser aside for a quiet but firm word may be enough to get them to change their behavior.

 The Right Time to Speak to a Lawyer